 Do you know that you should have a certificate of ownership and possession of the house to claim tax under section 80c?
 Without complete and proper analysis, investors presume that they can claim for tax deductions of their houses which are under construction and they go ahead with the loans.

 Assuming Mr. Gupta has bought a house on loan on 25th November 2009.
 He totally paid Rs.
-5 lacs as interest in next 3 yrs.
+5 lacs as interest in next 3 years.
 He obtained possession on 19th Nov 2012.
 He can claim this Rs.
-5 lacs of interest, in equal installments in the next 5 yrs period, which is 1,00,000 per year in 2013 – 2017 .
-The total limit for this exemption for this interest will still be 2 lacs per year (As increased by Budget 2014).
+5 lacs of interest, in equal installments in the next 5 years period, which is 1,00,000 per year in 2013 – 2017 .
+The total limit for this exemption for this interest will be 2 lacs per year.

 The above example explains the real scenario i.e. you cannot claim the interest amount but the deductions can be claimed later on in 5 equal installments for next 5 years from the end of the financial year of possession.

 If you are taking a loan for extending or renovating your existing house, then you can only claim the interest amount under sec 24 and not the principal part under sec 80C.
 However, the limit in this case is only up to Rs 30,000 for owner-occupied properties.
 If it is a rented, leased or second home which is not a self-occupied property, then the tax deduction is not limited.

 If you sell your house within 5 yrs from the date of buying, then all the tax benefits which you have claimed under sec 80C will be added in your income in the year of sale.

 For example, if you bought the flat in July 2011 and in next 3 yrs you have claimed 2 lac under sec 80C, and then this 2 lac will become your income in the financial year in which you sell the property and will be taxed accordingly.
 However interest component are not reversed.